Satya-s89/Ecommerce-Follow-Along/README.md

 - Used JWT token for authentication
 - Used JWT token for authorization
 - Used JWT token for authentication in frontend

+---

+### **🛠️ Milestone 34: Setting up tokens in the cookies**
+- Implemented JWT token in cookies
+- Implemented JWT token in cookies in frontend
+- Implemented JWT token in cookies in backend